 - Help make appointments and arrange to get them there

-- Find out about information and support services, and help with making calls and searching on the Internet
+- Find out about support services, and help with making calls and searching for information online

 Who can provide more help?

-- The Internet can be a good way to access information and support, particularly if the person feels too upset to see people face-to-face or have difficulty travelling.
-Use well-established websites such as the ones listed on this Factsheet.
+- The internet can be a good way to access information and support, particularly if the person feels too upset to see people face-to-face or travel.
+Use authoritative websites like the ones listed on this factsheet.

 - Children who are bereaved may need special support to help them cope.
 For more information contact Kids Helpline on 1800 551 800.

-Be prepared for possible emotional effects on yourself when supporting a bereaved person, including:
+Be prepared for possible emotional effects you may feel when supporting a bereaved person, including:

 - greater awareness of your own losses in the past

 - worry about your own possible losses in the future